lennax/blackironhack2016/README.md

     2. N The gauge is not interactive (may add interactive chart of multiple risk factors)

 * Interaction Form
-    1. y Information about climate, mosquito activity, and risk will be output
+    1. Y Information about climate, mosquito activity, and cases of Zika in the state is output
     2. y The user will be able to change the date and destination of travel to see how risk is changed
     3. Y The user inputs their date of travel and destination
     4. y If the user changes the date and destination of travel, the map will be updated based on the climate and location